Dr. Britney Blair

 The key is to let your body do it’s thing

 This is all about being able to get out of your head, and leave your body to do what it is naturally designed to do.
-And unless there is a medical or pharmaceutical reason for erection issues, it may be that performance pressure is causing things to go awry.
+Unless there is a medical or pharmaceutical reason for erection issues, it may be that performance pressure is causing things to go awry.

 Online treatment is easy & effective

-In fact, 94% of men who stick with Lover’s Getting Hard, Made Easy course report feeling better about their erections within one week.
-And after completing the course, the vast majority of people experience both more consistent erections and greatly reduced distress on the occasion where they lose their erections.
+94% of men who stick with Lover’s Getting Hard, Made Easy course report feeling better about their erections within just one week.
+After completing the course, the vast majority of people experience both more consistent erections and greatly reduced distress on the occasion where they lose their erections.

 What Is Erectile Dysfunction?

 There is no single agreed definition for what constitutes Erectile Dysfunction.
-However, if you are struggling to gain or maintain an erection on 25% of occasions or more over a period of 6 months, then it is likely you’re experiencing some form of erectile dysfunction.
+However, if you are struggling to gain or maintain an erection 25% of the time or more over a period of 6 months, then it is likely you’re experiencing some form of erectile dysfunction.

 So if you’re experiencing the occasional uncooperative erection, that is totally normal.
 If it is happening more frequently, that’s also completely normal – but you might want to consider taking action.